 Microsoft’s Zune will not play protected Windows Media Audio and Video purchased or “rented” from Napster 2.0, Rhapsody, Yahoo!
 Unlimited, Movielink, Cinemanow, or any other online media service.
-As the EFF points out, “That’s right — the media that Microsoft promised would Play For Sure doesn’t even play on Microsoft’s own device.”
-Of course it also will not play music or video purchased from Apple’s iTunes. […] continuedRead more
+As the EFF points out, “That’s right — the media that Microsoft promised would Play For Sure doesn’t even play on Microsoft’s own device.” […] continuedRead more

 Google’s free photo organizer Picasa has been updated to version 2.5.
 (As of today, the main download page may not be updated to the new version; according to this blog, it can be downloaded directly from Google by clicking on this link.)Read more